copsTvFan/cops-episode-guide/guide.md

   They supply a lot kids in the area because it is near a high school and a university.
 Community complaints lead them to stake it out and learn if it was true.
 She assists in the arrest of a man who claims the marijuana found in his possession is actually an herb used for healing the soul.
-Officers Woody and Thomas arrest a suspect who pointed a gun at passersby.
-Officers Woody and Thomas arrest a suspect who pointed a gun at passersby.
-Officer Carstaffin, Jr. apprehends a suspect who was badly injured after he leapt over the side of a bridge.
+- Officers Woody and Thomas arrest a suspect who pointed a gun at passersby.
+- Officer Carstaffin, Jr. apprehends a suspect who was badly injured after he leapt over the side of a bridge.

 ### CP-1104